 A One-of-a-Kind Focus on Next-generation Sports Management Skills

-American University’s MS in Sports Analytics and Management program consists of 12 fully online courses (36 credits), each eight weeks long.
+American University’s MS in Sports Analytics and Management program consists of 10 fully online courses (30 credits), each eight weeks long.
 A council of leading professionals from top organizations such as the National Basketball Association, ESPN, the National Football League Players Association, Nike and Under Armour was consulted when developing the curriculum to ensure that it is relevant and applicable to the workplace.
 They identified field-specific knowledge and skillsets that graduates of current sports management programs are lacking to help American University create this unique program that leverages technology and data to provide graduates with next-generation sports management skills.

 With a degree in from American University in Sports Analytics and Management you will be equipped to pursue professional opportunities that are rapidly growing in new and emerging areas such as social media, interactive spectatorship, mobile technology, fantasy sports, e-sports gaming, performance data analytics and virtual reality.
 Typical employers may include sports leagues and teams, governance agencies, sports agencies and firms, athlete representation, non-governmental sports organizations, sporting goods companies and other similar organizations.

-Specialized Courses in Sports Analytics & Management
+Field/Professional Courses in Sports Analytics & Management (12 credits)

 Learn the principles of managing a sports organization and gain a broad overview of the sports business marketplace, including the financial and accounting acumen necessary for success.
 Students will be introduced to various types of sports organizations and to topics such as fiscal and budgetary control, ownership, and day-to-day operations, as well as learning the techniques, tools, theories and attributes required in sports leadership and management.